 1. Nothing in these Regulations shall affect the rights and legitimate interests of coastal States under the Convention, including but not limited to article 142.

-2. Applicants, contractors, as well as the Enterprise, shall take all necessary measures to ensure that their activities and foreseen activities in the Area are conducted with due regard to the rights and legitimate interests of the [relevant] [potentially affected] coastal States under the Convention and in accordance with applicable regulations and Standards and taking into account the Guidelines.
+2. Applicants and Contractors, as well as the Enterprise, shall take all necessary measures to ensure that their activities and foreseen activities in the Area are conducted with due regard to the rights and legitimate interests of [Alt 1: the potentially affected] coastal States] [Alt 2: coastal States] under the Convention and in accordance with applicable Regulations and Standards and taking into account Guidelines.

-3. Without prejudice to other necessary measures taken pursuant to paragraph 2, Applicants, contractors or the Enterprise shall engage with potentially affected coastal States, including by conducting consultations, at an early stage including prior to and after submitting an application and throughout the Exploitation Contract, in accordance with these Regulations and the applicable Standards, and taking into account the Guidelines.
+3. Without prejudice to other necessary measures taken pursuant to paragraph 2, applicants or contractors or the Enterprise shall [engage][consult] with potentially affected coastal States, at an early stage, including prior to and after submitting an application, and throughout the Exploitation Contract, in accordance with applicable Regulations and Standards, and taking into account Guidelines.

 4.The potentially affected coastal States referred to in paragraph 3 above shall comprise: